mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/azure/index.md

     touch main.tf
     ```

 1. Open the file in the code editor of your choice and paste in the following.
+Note, the cluster_name variable must contain only lowercase alphanumeric characters, numbers and hyphens.
+It must start with a letter and end only with a number or letter.
 Notice the copy icon in the upper right hand corner of the code block to copy the code to your clipboard:

     ```hcl
     variable "dcos_install_mode" {